Skip to content

 What it can't do

 It also doesn't run custom tools.
 If your agent needs to hit your systems mid-call, that's the bring-your-own tier: take the call over client_websocket_url and drive it yourself.
-For everything that can wait until the call ends, post-call action items cover it — the hosted agent records the work, and your agent executes it from the call.ended delivery.
+For everything that can wait until the call ends, post-call action items cover it — the voice agent records the work, and your agent executes it from the call.ended delivery.

 The post-call package